 It can be difficult to budget for a remediation project or know if you’re getting a good deal because most companies don’t publish their remediation prices.
 There is, however, a good reason for this.
 Conversion services can’t be evaluated as “apples to apples.”
 There is no one-button fix, and almost every company has a different way of remediating documents, so there are a number of variables to consider.
-Variations in software, manpower, and validation methods, combined with variations in the complexity of the documents themselves, mean that no two companies will have the same prices for remediation.
+Variations in software, manpower, and validation methods, combined with variations in the complexity of the documents themselves, mean that no two companies will have the same PDF conversion pricing.

 What goes into pricing?

 There are a number of different software programs remediators can use, some of which are more time consuming than others or require more human manipulation to correctly tag elements.
 The software used by the remediators to whom you’ve outsourced the project can contribute to the length of time it takes to complete the project, which in turn contributes to the price.

 This one is by far the most important element of the remediation project.
 It’s easy to tag a few elements on a page and say the document is accessible, but if no one has verified the document has actually been remediated correctly the whole project is for naught.
 Validation can easily take longer than remediating the document in the first place, especially if it’s done correctly.